Using Hashtags to Find Your Perfect Audience

 A trend emerged where users started putting their hashtags in a comment versus the actual post to maintain a cleaner look.
 But Agora Pulse found that reach was 29.41% higher when hashtags were used in the actual post, so we recommend keeping there.

-You can and should be selective with the hashtags you choose to use— use the same care and attention you would searching for the one ripe avocado in a barrel full of them.
+You can and should be selective with the hashtags you use— use the same care and attention you would searching for the one ripe avocado in a barrel full of them.

 We recommend using hashtags that are moderately concise, easy to spell, and on-brand.
 We use hashtags that describe our post content, services, or brand.
-In this post about another blog post, we used tags like #marketingtips, #marketing, and #influencermarketing because they describe the type of content.
+In this post about a blog article, we used tags like #marketingtips, #marketing, and #influencermarketing because they describe the type of content.
 We also used #clt, #queencity, and #charlottebusiness because those are the groups this content best serves.

 Do Your Hashtag Research